Construction Worker Safety Guide

 Below are common safety concerns on construction sites:

-Failure to recognize and communicate hazards involving chemicals or unsafe conditions can result in numerous injuries and fatalities from burns, TBIs, or explosions.
+Failure to recognize and communicate hazards involving chemicals or unsafe conditions can result in numerous injuries and fatalities from burns, TBIs, or explosion accidents.

 Whether it’s a fallen load or getting hit by a swinging radius, a lack of proper inspection and operation of cranes can be fatal.
 At least 44 people die in crane-related accidents in the U.S. every year.